drankush/VoxRad/README.md

 - The application is not intended to replace professional medical advice, diagnosis, or treatment.
 - Users must ensure they comply with all relevant local laws and regulations when using the application, especially concerning data privacy and security.
+- Users are advised to locally host voice transcription and text models and use its endpoints for sensitive data.
 - The developers are not responsible for any misuse of the application or any data breaches that may occur.
 - The application does not encrypt data by default; users must take additional steps to secure their data.
 - Always verify the accuracy of the transcriptions and generated reports manually.